containernetworking/cni/Documentation/spec-upgrades.md

 If you maintain CNI configuration files for a container runtime that uses CNI, ensure that the configuration files specify a `cniVersion` field and that the version there is supported by your container runtime and CNI plugins.
-Configuration files without the version field should be labeled version 0.2.0 by default.
+Configuration files without a version field should be given version 0.2.0.
 The CNI spec includes example configuration files for [single plugins](https://github.com/containernetworking/cni/blob/master/SPEC.md#example-configurations) and for [lists of chained plugins](https://github.com/containernetworking/cni/blob/master/SPEC.md#example-configurations).